Bartosz-Szopiera/monterail-test/README.md

 - Routing works so that you can select any question and go to the `singleQuestionPage` and come back.

-\*I was finishing the project at the last moment before the deadline, so I just gave up on polishing and really without much thought I just tried to implement varied range of features which I felt were helping me to learn something about Vue.
+*I was finishing the project at the last moment before the deadline, so I just gave up on polishing and really without much thought I just tried to implement varied range of features which I felt were helping me to learn something about Vue.*

+## What next? ##

 Currently I cannot showcase effect of my work in other way than with source code.
-I have trouble with preparing working build and hosting it.
+I have trouble with successfully rendering my build on firebase or my own website, despite the build working well on my local apache server.
 As soon as I will get it in order I will provide link to working "app".
-Because I have no working build I cannot test views on mobile.
+It will also allow me to test RWD on a mobile.

 I would like to go back to this project and add some polishing to make it look as more complete.
 As soon as I will figure-out the problem with the build, I will try to change/add the following:
-- Load only limited number of question from Firebase and display all on the all-question view.
+- [ ] Load only limited number of question from Firebase and display all on the all-question view.
-- Load only limited number of questions from JSON to the all-question view.
+- [ ] Load only limited number of questions from JSON to the all-question view.
-- Add button to load more questions.
+- [ ] Add button to load more questions.
-- Add timestamp to each question for sorting.
+- [ ] Add timestamp to each question for sorting.
-- Add method to read certain data from question and display it in the `questionSummary` component
+- [ ] Add method to read certain data from question and display it in the `questionSummary` component
   (the single question "tile" in all-questions vie)
     - peers involved
     - total number of activities (answers + comments)
-- Fix titles of questions to accommodate better to long chunks of text (however with some limit).
+- [ ] Fix titles of questions to accommodate better to long chunks of text (however with some limit).
-- Add 'link' to profile modal to each user avatar and name except from avatar in modal itself.
+- [ ] Add 'link' to profile modal to each user avatar and name except from avatar in modal itself.
+- [ ] Anchor page's header (fixed position).
+- [ ] Disable viewport scroll while profile modal is visible.

 More probably will come to mind during work.
-Despite it was simply recruitment task, I would like to make it look like a more finished piece of work.
+Despite it was simply recruitment task, it was fun to build and I would like to make it look like a more finished piece of work.